 Total Cost of Ownership (TCO) analysis helps determine all the costs involved in making a decision.
 For many big purchases, the price tag only tells part of the story.
-Things like enterprise hardware.
-A fleet of delivery vehicles.
-Buying a new car.
+Things like enterprise hardware, a fleet of delivery vehicles, or even buying a new car have hidden costs.

-Hidden costs add up over time.
+And hidden costs add up over time.
 TCO analysis provides clarity on the full range of expenses related to a purchase.
 TCO analysis – also called life cycle cost analysis – reveals the subtle, indirect costs.
-Price is obvious.
-But, many purchases also contain hidden costs.
+The price is obvious.
+Hidden costs often come as a surprise unless you actively seek them out.

 TCO calculations enable big savings by uncovering the total economic value across an item’s entire span of use.
 It can uncover big differences between the purchase price and overall costs across an asset’s life cycle.